junxit/us-congress-bills-119/bill.md

   - **(A)** in paragraph (1)(A)—
     - **(i)** in clause (i), by striking “and” after the semicolon;
     - **(ii)** in clause (ii)—
-      - **(I)** by striking “information systems owned” inserting “information systems or operational technology systems, including either or both of such systems using artificial intelligence, maintained, owned,”; and
+      - **(I)** by striking “information systems owned” and inserting “information systems or operational technology systems, including either or both of such systems using artificial intelligence, maintained, owned,”; and
       - **(II)** by striking the period and inserting “; and”; and
     - **(iii)** by adding at the end the following new clause:
       > - **(iii)** assuming the costs associated with continuing the programs specified in the Cybersecurity Plan by including such programs in State and local government budgets upon full expenditure of grant funds by the eligible entity.

   - **(B)** in paragraph (2)(E)(ii), by striking “information systems owned” and inserting “information systems or operational technology systems, including either or both of such systems using artificial intelligence, maintained, owned”; and
   - **(C)** by amending paragraph (6) to read as follows:
-    > - **(6)** *GAO review* Not later than four years after the date of the enactment of this paragraph and every four years thereafter until the termination of the State and Local Cybersecurity Grant Program, the Comptroller General of the United States shall conduct a review of the Program, including relating to the following:
+    > - **(6)** *GAO review* Not later than three years after the date of the enactment of this paragraph and every three years thereafter until the termination of the State and Local Cybersecurity Grant Program, the Comptroller General of the United States shall conduct a review of the Program, including relating to the following:
     >   - **(A)** The grant selection process of the Secretary.
     >   - **(B)** A sample of grants awarded under this section.
     >   - **(C)** A review of artificial intelligence adoption across the sample of grants reviewed.